 Director: Chris Smith

-The title refers to the overnight success Troy Duffy had when Harvey Weinstein bought his script The Boondock Saints and gave him keys to the kingdom to not only direct the movie but for him and his band to produce and record the soundtrack as well.
-If that wasn’t already enough for Duffy then having his local bar bought for him as part of the deal should have been the icing on the cake, considering he had never directed a movie in his life and he was literally picked out of obscurity.
+The title refers to the overnight success Troy Duffy had when Harvey Weinstein bought his script The Boondock Saints and gave him keys to the kingdom.
+Not only was Duffy to direct the movie, he and his band were to produce and record the soundtrack as well.
+If that wasn’t already enough then having his local bar bought for him as part of the deal should have been the icing on the cake, considering he had never directed a movie in his life and he was literally picked out of obscurity!